Return to Library Home Page

 Watering: Infrequently regular irrigations are necessary during summer, but no supplemental water is needed during winter.

-Pruning: Can and should be cut back severely during early fall to rejuvenate growth.
+Pruning: If overly irrigated and mature (plump and expansive like so many contemporary Americans), silver spurge can and probably should be cut back severely during early fall to rejuvenate growth.

-Additional comments: Silver spurge is a reliable, low-growing perennial subshrub for Phoenix xeric landscapes.
-Flowers strongly attract bees.
-The latex sap is poisonous causing a mild skin dermatitis upon contact.
+Additional comments: Silver spurge is a reliable, low-growing accent plant for Phoenix xeric landscapes.
+Its flowers strongly attract bees.
+As with all Euphorbias, the latex sap is poisonous and might cause a mild skin dermatitis upon contact.

-Taxonomic note: Euphorbia is a diverse genus containing the popular pot plant, poinsettia.
-There are at least 96 recognized species many of which make fine landscape shrubs and sub shrubs.
+Taxonomic note: Euphorbia is a very diverse genus, even containing the popular pot plant, poinsettia.
+There are at least 2000 recognized species, many of which make fine landscape shrubs and subshrubs.